In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 September 10: Yugoslavia wins against Denmark 3-1 in the final of the men’s football at the Rome Olympics.
 Yugoslavia wins the Gold medal.

-September 12: 35th US President, John F. Kennedy, says that he doesn’t speak for the Roman Catholic Church, and vise versa.
+September 12: Democratic candidate for 35th US President of the United States, John F. Kennedy, says that he doesn’t speak for the Roman Catholic Church, and vise versa.
+There had been concerns that voters would see his Catholicism as a negative as he would put religion before his policies.

 September 15: Maurice Richard announces his retirement after 18 years.
-He finishes with 544 goals, a National Hockey League record.
+He finishes with 544 goals, a National Hockey League record earning him his nickname Maurice “Rocket” Richard.

-September 19: LIFE magazine celebrates Grandma Moses’ 100th birthday by placing her on the cover.
+September 19: LIFE magazine celebrates American folk artist Grandma Moses’ 100th birthday by placing her on the cover.
+The Governor of New York also declared the day Grandma Moses Day in her honor.

 September 27: Europe’s first ‘moving pavement’, now known as a travelator debuts at Bank station on the London Underground.